Manuel Sosa (judge): Personal life

 Sosa is a native of Corozal Town in northern Belize.
+Upon completion of junior college in British Honduras ("BH" – now Belize) in 1971, he was famously cheated out of the coveted BH Open Scholarship, which was awarded to a close relative of the country's Premier, and instead awarded the Second BH scholarship, at which point he embarked on his study of law.
 He graduated from the Norman Manley Law School in Jamaica in 1976.
-He received awards in respect of both years during which he attended that school, namely, Most Outstanding Student in the Law School for 1974-1975 and Most Outstanding Final Year Student in the Law School for 1975-1976.
+He received awards in respect of both years during which he attended that school, namely, Most Outstanding Student in the Law School for 1974-1975 and Most Outstanding Final Year Student in the Law School for 1975–1976.
 He is married to Elba Rosado-Sosa, officially known since 2014 as Lady Sosa, with whom he has three children.
 He was appointed Commander of the Most Excellent Order of the British Empire (CBE) in 1998.
 In September 2012, he was named a member of the Order of Belize.
 He was knighted in the 2014 Birthday Honours for services to the judiciary.
 In 2018, he was officially recognised by his alma mater, University of the West Indies (Cave Hill Campus), on the occasion of its 70th anniversary, as being among 70 of its graduates who have distinguished themselves by their "Outstanding Leadership and Public Service".